 Back in the day—from 1933 to 1958—travelers on the Bankhead Highway were greeted with an unusual sign as they drove through the heart of Palo Pinto County’s biggest town.
 “Welcome to Mineral Wells,” read the sign spanning the roadway, “Home of Crazy.”
 An arrow on the sign pointed toward the seven-story Crazy Water Hotel, two blocks away.
 Postcards of the novel greeting often showed the 14-story Baker Hotel towering in the background.

 After the city removed the original porcelain sign in 1958, it went missing.
-Reports of the sign surfaced from places like a Dallas junkyard, but nobody ever found it.
-But now Mineral Wells residents can once again salute the sign after a local group raised money to erect a replacement earlier this month over State Highway 180.
+Reports of the sign surfaced from places like a Dallas junkyard, but it eluded discovery.
+Now Mineral Wells residents can once again salute the sign after a local group raised funds to build and erect a replacement—completed in March—over State Highway 180.

 Fort Worth’s Legacy Signs of Texas built the new sign, which is made from aluminum panels, a steel support structure, and LED lights.
-Legacy owner Roger Chung says the Crazy job was “much more meaningful” than others because it re-creates an important historical landmark.
+Legacy Signs owner Roger Chung said the job was “much more meaningful” than others because it recreated an important historical landmark.

 The “Home of Crazy” sign is only one indication of Mineral Wells’ civic rejuvenation.
-In addition to an ongoing restoration of the Baker Hotel, the Crazy Hotel (aka Crazy Water Hotel) is getting a face lift.
-And at the Famous Water Company, where you can belly up to an antique mineral water bar and order a shot of Crazy Water, owners recently restored a long-dormant bottling facility.
+In addition to the ongoing restoration of the Baker Hotel, the Crazy Water Hotel is getting a face-lift.
+And the owners of the Famous Water Company, where you can belly up to an antique mineral water bar and order a shot of Crazy Water, recently restored a long-dormant bottling facility.